utshomax/postman-docs/src/pages/docs/collections/using-newman-cli/newman-custom-reporters.md

 1. In the directory of your choice, create a blank npm package with `npm init`.

-1. Add an `index.js` file, which exports a function of the following form:
+1. Add an `index.js` file that exports a function in the following format:

     ```javascript
     function CustomNewmanReporter (emitter, reporterOptions, collectionRunOptions) {